 - People with a history of gastric bypass surgery

-Additionally, you could be missing out on this important vitamin if you have a milk allergy or lactose intolerance, or if you follow an ovo-vegetarian or vegan diet.
+Additionally, you could be missing out on this important vitamin if you have a milk allergy, lactose intolerance, or if you follow an ovo-vegetarian or vegan diet.

 How to get more vitamin D

-To compensate for the lack of vitamin D from sunlight, get plenty of the vitamin from foods.
+To compensate for the lack of vitamin D from sunlight, it is important to get plenty of vitamin D from foods.

-If you’re having trouble consistently meeting your complete vitamin D needs, you can take a vitamin D supplement, she said.
+If you’re having trouble consistently meeting your complete vitamin D needs, your primary care provider may advise you to take a vitamin D supplement.

 Dietitians recommend children and adults get the following vitamin D amounts each day: